Sustainable Development of Society

 Tshepo Thobejane is a BSc Industrial Engineering graduate with a diverse working experience gained from working in manufacturing, management consulting, logistics, supply chain, banking and public healthcare.
 His career has focused on achieving operational improvement through the use of process improvement methods, operational planning methods and the use of various operations management information systems.
 He started his Lean Thinking and Practice journey when he chose “A study of an implementation of Lean Management in a South African public hospital” as a topic for his MBA research.
 He is convinced that Lean Thinking can be a lifestyle and is applicable everywhere.

-Samantha Allen is a Lean Six Sigma Black Belt and Prince 2 Project Practitioner.
-She has extensive experience in a variety of industries which include Healthcare, Pathology Services, Oil and Gas and Financial Services.
+Samantha Allen has extensive experience in a variety of industries which include Healthcare, Pathology Services, Oil and Gas and Financial Services.
 Samantha spent nearly a decade in the UK implementing Lean Methodology and Process Optimization for the National Health Service.
 Since returning to South Africa she has been working with a wide range of organizations in designing and implementing effective Lean programs to ensure institutionalization of process improvement.
 Samantha has a passion for training and skills development in Lean Management and is an accredited facilitator, assessor and moderator.
+She is a Lean Six Sigma Black Belt and Prince 2 Project Practitioner.

-Rose Heathcote is dedicated to helping African organisations advance their learning and application in Lean Thinking.
+Rose Heathcote is Lean Institute Africa’s 2018 Designate CEO.
+She is dedicated to helping African organisations advance their learning and application in Lean Thinking.
 For more than 20 years, she has focused on raising the performance of enterprises in most industry sectors in Africa, Middle East, UK and India through the integration of Lean techniques into a management system to ultimately create a Lean culture .
 She has been privileged to work with 100+ companies, from micro through to large internationals, supporting them with:

 – Strategy and Execution in Lean Thinking